blairisme/warcraft/README.md

 ## Project status

 This project is still under active development.
-Significant progress has been made but the project is, conservatively, approximately 70% complete.
+Whilst significant progress has been made the project remains approximately 70% complete.

 ### Completed